xumesang/StackPatch/VulDevice/GD32VF103/README.md

 # StackPatch Implementation on GD32VF103

-StackPatch on the GD32VF103 (RISC‑V32) platform installs a custom exception handler to intercept faults and apply hot‑patches at runtime without reboot.
+StackPatch on the GD32VF103 (RISC‑V32) platform installs a custom exception handler to intercept faults and apply hot-patches at runtime without reboot.

 ---